WallarooLabs/wally/orchestration/terraform/aws-vpc/README.md

-# Buffy Terraform Orechestration - VPC module
+# Wallaro Terraform Orechestration - VPC module

-This module consists of the orchestration for Buffy using Terraform for the VPC.
+This module consists of the orchestration for Wallaroo using Terraform for the VPC.
 So far we have only implemented AWS as a provider.

 ## Module details